 It is most effective if used as soon as the headache begins but can be taken at any time during the attack.
 If symptoms have not settled completely or come back another dose can be taken, but only after 2 hours.
 No more than 2 doses (10mg) should be used in 24 hours.

-Instructions on how to use the spray are listed in the patient leaflet included in the medicine pack, and also available on the Zomig website.
+Instructions on how to use the spray are listed in the patient leaflet included in the medicine pack.

 Migraines will often improve after a few hours lying down in a darkened room.
 Simple painkillers, such as ibuprofen and aspirin, may be effective.
 Other triptans which are used to treat migraine include sumatriptan, naratriptan, almotriptan, eletriptan, frovatriptan, and rizatriptan.
 It may be worth trying different triptans to find the one which suits you best.